ThejaswiVeerla/PerformanceTestTFL/README.md

 # PerformanceTestTFL
+### Objective:

+To test the performance of a journey planner functionality of TFL web application with different FROM and TO stations using parameterization.

 ### Testplan Creation:

 I created a testplan called "TFL_PlanMYJourney.jmx" that contains two Threadgroups.
 The first Threadgroup, "TFL01_PlanMyJourney," is designed to test the "current time" functionality.
 It involves the following steps:

-	> Launching the URL
+	> Launch the URL
-	> Clicking on the "PlanMyJourney" menu
+	> Click on the "PlanMyJourney" menu
-	> Searching for a journey planner
+	> Search journey planner

 The second Threadgroup, "TFL_02_Planmyjourney_FutureDate," is designed to test the "future time" functionality.
 It involves the following steps:

-	> Launching the URL
+	> Launch the URL
+	> Select a "FromStation"
-	> Selecting a "FromStation" and "ToStation"
+	> Select a "ToStation"
-	> Searching for a journey planner for a future time
+	> Search journey planner for a future time

 ### Testplan Enhancement: